Is Testosterone Really the Culprit?

 As the prostate grows larger, it pushes against the urethra and bladder, blocking the normal urinary flow.
 Because the urethra—the tube that carries urine from the bladder to the penis—passes through the middle of the prostate gland, even a small amount of prostate enlargement can cause troublesome urinary symptoms.

-No one really knows what causes the prostate gland to grow, but a few theories are emerging, some of which involve a potent metabolite of testosterone called dihydrotestosterone (DHT).
+It isn’t clear what causes the prostate gland to grow, but some theories involve a potent metabolite of testosterone called dihydrotestosterone (DHT).
 The prostate gland produces DHT by converting testosterone in the presence of an enzyme called 5-alpha reductase.
 As men age and their testosterone levels fall, DHT levels remain high, suggesting that this imbalance may be to blame.
 According to Dr. Katz, some studies suggest that men who do not produce DHT typically do not develop BPH.

 Estrogens are also believed to play a role in the growth of both benign and cancerous prostate cells in aging men.
 In The Testosterone Syndrome, Dr. Eugene Shippen mentions a Japanese study in which men with the least prostate enlargement had higher testosterone levels, while those with the largest prostates had higher estrogen levels.